 Citation in the text should be by the author’s last name and year of publication, enclosed in parentheses without punctuation: “(Kinsey 1960).”
 If you use the author’s name within the sentence, there is no need to repeat the name in the citation; just use the year of publication in parentheses, as in “The Howard Harris Program (1966)….”
 If a particular page, section, or equation is cited, it should be placed within the parentheses: “(Kinsey 1960, p.
 112).”

-On final submission, the Web Appendix must be submitted in either Word form and be ready to post as is.
+On final submission, the Web Appendix must be submitted as a single PDF file and must be ready to post as is.
 Use Times New Roman 12-point font (for heading styles, see below).
-Please ensure that you proofread the material carefully for all errors.
-Because of space constraints, the Web Appendix should be saved as a document, not an image.
+These appendixes are not copy edited and are posted as submitted.
+Because of space constraints, the Web appendix should be saved as a PDF, not an image.
+In addition, the PDF should be no larger than 5 MB.

-Do not include more than one Web Appendix.
+Do not include more than one Web Appendix file.
 Organize the Web Appendix using the following heading styles:

 - Head 1: LEVEL 1 HEADING (All capital letters, italics, centered, 12-point font).